leifriksheim/leifriksheim.com/public/projects/ohshitgit.md

 featuredImg: "/projects/ohshitgit/screenshot.gif"
 ---

-Git is hard: screwing up is easy, and figuring out how to fix your mistakes is fucking impossible.
+A cli-tool I made because: git is hard: screwing up is easy, and figuring out how to fix your mistakes is fucking impossible.

 ```bash
 npm install -g ohshitgit